escolmebartlebooth/fsnd_blogs/README.md

 ### Files

-+ main.py: main python code file containing google datastore entity definitions and page handlers for the site
++ main.py: main python code file page handlers and business rules for the site
++ bb_blogdb.py: containing google datastore entity definitions
 + app.yaml: definition file for the app engine
 + /css/blog.css: CSS file for styling
 + /img/*.{jpg,svg}: images for a thumbs up / down for like / dislike